-Basic Science of Diabetes and Vascular Disease MED5400
+Basic Science of Diabetes: Tissues, Cells and Signalling MED5400

 - School: Cardiovascular and Medical Sciences

 - Credits: 20

 - Level: Level 5 (SCQF level 11)